 with internal and external partners.

-The GCB is jointly administered by the Faculties of Medicine, Human Sciences and Vetsuisse, and offers structured, experimental research training programs leading to a PhD, MD-PhD, or DVM-PhD degree.
+The GCB is jointly administered by the Faculties of Medicine, Human Sciences and Vetsuisse, and offers structured experimental research training programs leading to a PhD, MD-PhD, or DVM-PhD degree.

 MD-PhD Scholarships

 GHS candidates with a master's in medicine may apply annually for the MD-PhD scholarships.
 The National MD-PhD Program, which is supported by the Swiss National Science Foundation (SNSF), the Swiss Academy of Medical Sciences (SAMS/SAMW), and several other foundations, awards scholarships every year to outstanding graduates with residency in Switzerland in human medicine, veterinary medicine and dentistry.
-Candidates in Expert Committee III (Clinical Sciences) are not eligible for the MD-PhD scholarship, since the minimum research time is 75%.
+Candidates from Expert Committee III (Clinical Sciences) are not eligible for the MD-PhD scholarship, since the minimum research time is 75%.

 Further information can be found on the SNSF and SAMS websites.